 Information & Referral

 The JLAP staff can provide information on issues of chemical dependency and mental health.
-If the judge or lawyer is assessed to need additional help, the LAP will refer the individual to the most appropriate resource.
+If the judge or lawyer is assessed to need additional help, the JLAP will refer the individual to the most appropriate resource.
 JLAP maintains referral sources across the state and country that includes private therapists, psychologists, physicians, and treatment facilities.

 The JLAP can help the concerned judge, law partner, family member, or friend who are concerned about a judge or lawyer.
-The LAP staff will provide assistance in exploring options and initiate an appropriate plan or recommendation.
+The JLAP staff will provide assistance in exploring options and initiate an appropriate plan or recommendation.

 The JLAP provides multiple MCLE opportunities throughout the year.
-JLAP staff members speak with law students, bar associations, law firms, and legal organizations on various topics such as the impact of chemical dependency and mental illness on the legal profession in addition to the services provided by LAP.
+JLAP staff members speak with law students, bar associations, law firms, and legal organizations on various topics such as the impact of chemical dependency and mental illness on the legal profession in addition to the services provided by JLAP.

 In the event that an impaired professional must enter into a supervisory arrangement with JLAP, they must sign a recovery contract.
-Being monitored through LAP is the best way for the recovering judge or lawyer to demonstrate a good record of sobriety.
+Being monitored through JLAP is the best way for the recovering judge or lawyer to demonstrate a good record of sobriety.

 Lawyer Support Groups